nubomedia/developer-guidelines/docs/paas/paas-introduction.md

 * Deploy the application using the PaaS GUI or the REST API

 # Building from Public Repository
-Build and packetize you application, make the jar package available on a public git repository.
+Build and packetize your application, make the jar package available on a public git repository.

 ## Write a Dockerfile
 Write a Dockerfile to install and run the application on the PaaS, the file has to be located in the same repository of the application.
 Here is an example of a [sample nubomedia app](https://github.com/acheambe/nubomedia-app):